xkeshav/dotfiles/Angular_JS_Best_Practice.md

 }

-6)Restrict to Elements and Attributes:
+## Restrict to Elements and Attributes:

 - When creating a directive that makes sense as a stand-alone element, allow restrict E (custom element) and optionally restrict A (custom attribute).
 Generally, if it could be its own control, E is appropriate.
 General guideline is allow EA but lean towards implementing as an element when it's stand-alone and as an attribute when it enhances its existing DOM element.
 <my-calendar-range></my-calendar-range>